Heliks/tiles/packages/ui-components/readme.md

 Bundle that allows the composition of UI node trees using [JSX](https://www.typescriptlang.org/docs/handbook/jsx.html).

 Note: Although JSX is used, not many similarities are shared with React.
-It's design philosophy is more closely related to Angular.
+It's design philosophy of this framework is more closely related to Angular.

 ## Setup